indeedhat/gamectl/README.md

 ```
 The webui will be available at localhost:8080

+## Issues
+- [ ] long polling for status sometimes breaks with a 500 error

 ## TODO
 - [ ] game server requirements config
     - i want to allow game server configs to be able to define the resources